bergmul/cv/README.md

 - custom accent color (thanks to @kvalkanova)
 - adds `about` section
+- adds `entrysimple` environment which allows for entries in main column without description
-- allows for public and private versions which either omit or print address and phone number
+- adds `contactPublic` environment  to allow for public and private versions which either omit or print address and phone number
 - cleans up file structure substantially
 - builds via `Make` or `Snakemake`